 Part of the Brain Injury Team

-Tom is a Senior Solicitor and specialises in cases where adults have suffered brain injuries.
+Tom is an Associate Solicitor and specialises in cases where adults have suffered brain injuries.

 He is passionate about raising awareness of the issues impacting people who are brain injured, have suffered medical negligence or who have colostomies.